mhjarvis/Salesforce-Study-Guides/Salesforce Admin/Configuration and Setup III.md

     - An administrator must ensure that Multi-Factor Authentication is in the High Assurance column on the Session Settings page in Setup.

 ## Session Settings
+You can configure the ```session connection type, timeout restrictions, and IP address ranges``` in Setup.
+The Session Security Settings can be configured at the org and profile level.
+Profile settings over-ride org-wide settings.
+Session Settings will be available in a user profile if using the enghanced profile interface.

+At the Org-Wide Session Settings, you can set the ```session timeout``` to happen after a set amount of time.
+You can also disable the session timeout warning popup.
+It is also possible to force logout on session timeout.
+User sessions can be locked to the IP address from where they originated or the domain in which they were first used.
+Salesforce requires HTTPS for connections to third-party domains.
+POST requests can be used for cross-domain sessions.
+Login IP ranges can be enforced on every request.
+Some other notes:

+    - Secure and persistent browser caching can be enabled to improve performance.Caching and autocomplete on the login pagecan also be enabled.
+CDN can be enabled for theLightning Component Framework
+    - Protection against clickjacking, also called UI redress attack, can be enabled for customVisualforce pageswithstandard headersand withheaders disabled.
+    - XSSandContent Sniffing protection can be enabled.
+Thesite’s URL can be hidden from other websites in the referred header.
+Users can be warned before they’re redirected outside Salesforce.
+    - Access to certain types of resources can be restricted based on thesecurity level (Standard or High Assurance) associated with theauthentication method, such as Username and Password
+    - Policies can be set to requireHigh Assurance security level forreports,dashboards, andconnected apps.
+If the session isn’t High Assurance, access can beblockedorthesession level can be raised.
+    - The Logout URL can be specified to redirect users to a certain page after they log out.
+The expiration timecan be selected for theaccount verification link in welcome emails to new users.
+All expired tabs can be redirected to a custom logout URL.